mryesiller/nodemailer_with_express/README.md

 ```
 npm install
 ```
-Change  .env file in the project's directory.
+Create .env file in the project's directory.
 Environment variables inside your .env file should look like this

 ```
 PORT=<enter your port number here>